hansonhl/antra/README.md

 interv = Intervention(base_input_dict, intervention_gi_obj)
 ```
 Another alternative is to specify the intervened nodes and values separately using the `set_intervention()` method,
-which makes code more readable, instead of packing everything into the constructor function.
+which to some extent makes the code more readable by avoiding packing everything into one constructor.
 ```python
 interv1 = Intervention(base_input_gi_obj)
 interv1.set_intervention("node1", torch.tensor([-20, -20, -20]))